 Can I complain about another student?

 Yes, a complaint of misconduct of another student or group of students will be treated as an allegation under the University’s Disciplinary and Fitness to Practise procedure.
-You would need to contact the Student Complaints Manager or the Student Appeals and Complaints Officer in the first instance.
+You would need to contact the Student Engagement Manager or the Student Appeals and Complaints Officer in the first instance.

 How to prepare for a Stage Two (Formal) Complaint?